 and etc.

-In order to meet the interim assessment timeline set by the 6G Radio SI, it would be appreciated if RAN1 could provide conclusion/options about the synchronization signal and associated periodicity as early as possible.
-RAN4 plans to start the synchronization signal periodicity related RRM study from Q2, 2026.
+In order to meet the interim assessment timeline set by the 6G Radio SI, it would be appreciated if RAN1 could provide progress about the synchronization signal and associated periodicity as early as possible.
+RAN4 plans to start the assessment on synchronization signal periodicity from RRM requirement impact perspective from Q2, 2026.

 2. Actions: